-Learn what the BMW voice recognition system (SVS) does and how to read fault codes from the BMW SVS module using a diagnostic scanner.
+Discover what the BMW voice recognition system (SVS) does and how to use a diagnostic scanner to read fault codes from the BMW SVS module.

 What is the BMW SVS module?

 SVS stands for the voice recognition system.
 SVS is integrated into the CCC (CIC) unit located in the dashboard.
 It processes language input from voice commands.